pavlakrotka/NCC_MethodsComp/README.md

 non-concurrent controls’’.
 <!-- "[Treatment-control comparisons in platform trials including non-concurrent controls](https://arxiv.org)". -->

+This repository is structured as follows:

+- Folder **main_paper**:

+  - *simscript.R*: This script contains the code to reproduce the simulations for calibration of the Time Machine and MAP Prior shown in Figure 4 in the main paper, and all simulations that use the calibration for the Time Machine assuming an expected change of 1 and a maximal change of 1.5.
+After running the script, the results for the individual scenarios are then saved in the subfolder *results*.
+  - *plots_paper.Rmd*: This file contains the code to create all figures for scenarios that use the above mentioned calibration of the Time Machine.
+That includes all figures in the main paper, and Figures 1 and 2 in the supplementary material.
+The figures are saved in the subfolder *figures*.

+- Folder **supp_material**:

+  This folder has an analogous structure as **main_paper**, but for the simulations, an expected change of 0.01 and a maximal change of 0.15 were used for the Time Machine calibration.
+The resulting plots can be found in the supplementary material (Figures 3-6).

 ## NCC R-package

 The version of the `NCC` [R-package](https://pavlakrotka.github.io/NCC/)